Updated November 3, 2021.

 - Will definitely not buy

-Each of the suggested responses must have a certain probability that expresses buyer intent.
+Each of the suggested responses must have a certain probability that expresses buyer intent, which can range from informational intent to transactional intent.
 Assigning a linear scale here (100%, 80%, 60%, 40%, 20% or similar) would not lead to accurate results — the difference between “definitely” and “probably” on the “buy” side is much larger than on the “not buy” side.

-That’s why researchers use other variations, such as the powers of three, where responses are weighted by dividing them by three, so you get 81%, 27%, 9%, 3%, 1%.
-A similar technique assigns 75% to the “definitely buy” response, 25% to the “probably buy”, and 0% to all others.
-Such techniques might vary from one test to another and depend greatly on the product or service in question, the price, and the length of its purchase cycle — the longer the cycle is the lower the probabilities generally are.
+That’s why researchers use other variations for different segments, such as the powers of three, where responses are weighted by dividing them by three, so you get 81%, 27%, 9%, 3%, 1%.
+A similar technique assigns 75% to the “definitely buy” response, 25% to the “probably buy”, and 0% to all others (thus only counting those who see your offering in a positive light).
+Such techniques might vary from one test to another and depend greatly on the product or service in question, the price and the length of the purchase cycle — the longer the cycle the lower the probability for any action generally is.

-Another, more involved scale comes from Prof. Thomas Juster and has 11 points:
+Another, more involved scale, featuring 11 points, comes from Prof. Thomas Juster:

 - Certain, practically certain (99%)